 5 Expanding Career Areas in Ohio Worth Training For

 When Americans think of the Midwest, Ohio is frequently at the top of their minds.
 One large reason for that is because the state has several vibrant metropolitan areas.
-In fact, about 80 percent of all Ohioans reside within urban areas such as Cincinnati, Columbus, Cleveland, Akron, and Dayton.1 Plus, the state enjoys an increasingly diverse economy along with picturesque scenery and fun recreational options.
+In fact, state government data indicates that about 80 percent of all Ohioans reside within urban areas such as Cincinnati, Columbus, Cleveland, Akron, and Dayton.
+Plus, the state enjoys an increasingly diverse economy along with picturesque scenery and fun recreational options.

 That's why a lot of people are discovering that, with some post-secondary education, they can build lives that are both personally and professionally satisfying in this state.
-Between 2016 and 2026, total employment within Ohio is projected to rise by over four percent, which means that about 664,500 jobs could become available each year over that decade.2
+The Ohio Department of Job Family Services says that between 2016 and 2026, total employment within Ohio is projected to rise by over four percent, which means that about 664,500 jobs could become available each year over that decade.

 Five of the best career sectors to explore as you look ahead to your own future in Ohio include:

 Many of Ohio's fastest-growing occupations are in the health care sector.
 That's largely because the region is home to a rapidly rising population of elderly people.
 In fact, it's expected that by the 2020 census, there will be more Ohio residents over age 60 than under age 20.